cangkevin/brain-dump/fundamentals/object-oriented-design/object-oriented-design.md

 - `close()`
 - `seek()`

 The operating system would store pointers to these functions in a table.
 Anytime `getchar()` is called, the flow of control would go to the aforementioned table for STDIN and lookup the location of the `read()` function and invoke it (this is essentially the same concept as virtual tables in C++).
 It is possible for one to manipulate this table to point to different I/O drivers in order to read from or write to different sources.
-Hence, we can change the behavior of the above `copy()` program without changing the program itself.
+Hence, we can change the behavior of the above `copy()` program without changing the code itself.

 Roughly illustrating what this looks like:

 ![Implementation of Polymorphism in C](assets/polymorphism_in_c.excalidraw.svg)

 Polymorphism in this manner wasn't done much in C due to how dangerous it was.
 It relied on creating and loading a table of function pointers and everyone had to be a good citizen and call functions through this table.
 Anyone that violated those rules would mean a huge problem.
 However, the critical flaw was there was no way to enforce this behavior in the language itself.
-This is one of the primary reasons why C is not considered an OO language.
+This is the reason why C is not considered an OO language.

 ## How does polymorphism help?